ariel-zilber/couch-mirage/README.md

 Our app uses Firebase as backend.

 The models were takes from multiple sources.
-They were preproccessed using blender software and uploaded to firebase using python.
+They were preprocessed using blender software and uploaded to firebase using python.
 See : https://github.com/arikzilWork/CouchMirageFirebaseLoader

 ### List of 3d models sources